The Aldeburgh Bookshop, 42 High Street, Aldeburgh, Suffolk IP15 5AB. 01728 452389 firstname.lastname@example.org

 'The Aldeburgh Bookshop has retained an inviting atmosphere and boasts a fantastic selection that simply makes it an ideal hunting ground for literary treasures - for our whole family, aged 13 to 45.'
 (Monica Koch in The Guardian).

 We also run The Aldeburgh Literary Festival which takes place at the beginning of March.
-The dates for next year's Festival to be announced.
+The dates for next year's Festival are Thursday 2nd to Sunday5th March 2017.

 We stock the most fantastic range of greetings cards, wrapping paper, notebooks, playing cards and other stationery.